angular/dgeni-packages/README.md

 ### Services

+* `aliasMap` - A map of ids/aliases to docs.
+This is used for matching references to documents in links and relations such as modules and object members.
 * `createDocMessage` - a helper for creating nice messages about documents (useful in logging and errors)
 * `encodeDocBlock` - convert a block of code into HTML
 * `templateFinder` - search folders using patterns to find a template that matches a given document.
 * `trimIndentation` - "intelligently" trim whitespace indentation from the start of each line of a block of text.
+* `writeFile` - Write some contents to a file, ensuring the path to the file exists.

+#### Template Finding

-The template used to render the doc is computed by the `templateFinder`, which uses the first match from a set of patterns in a set of folders, provided in the configuration.
+The template used to render a doc is computed by the `templateFinder`, which uses the first match from a set of patterns in a set of folders, provided in the configuration.
 This allows a lot of control to provide generic templates for most situations and specific templates for exceptional cases.